cashapp/redwood/README.md

 Redwood is a library for building reactive Android, iOS, and web UIs using Kotlin.

-**Redwood is currently under development and not ready for use by anyone.**

 ### Reactive UIs

 Android and iOS UI frameworks model the user interface as a ‘mutable view tree’ or document object